Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 As highlighted in our department meeting, the BI team estimated that the introduction of self-analytic tools saved approximately 150 workdays of BI effort daily.
 Simultaneously, data consumers experienced a significant increase in efficiency as waiting times for data support were substantially reduced.

-Public Impact.
+Public visibility.

 🍻 Impact in the open-sourced data viz community